Symplectic twistor operator and its solution space on ${\mathbb R}^2$: Introduction and Motivation

 and all remaining commutators are computed analogously. $\square$

-The action of $mp(2,\mR)\times {sl}(2,\mR)$ generates the multiplicity free decomposition of the representation and the pair of Lie algebras in the product is called metaplectic Howe dual pair.
-The operators $X_s,D_s$ act on the previous picture horizontally and isomorphically identify the two neighbouring $mp(2,\mR)$-modules.
-The modules $M_l$, $l\in\mN$ on the most left diagonal are termed symplectic monogenics, and are characterized as $l$-homogeneous solutions of the symplectic Dirac operator $D_s$.
-Thus the decomposition is given as a vector space by tensor product of the symplectic monogenics multiplied by polynomial algebra of invariants $\mC[X_s]$.
+The action of $\mp(2,\mR)\times \sl(2,\mR)$ generates the multiplicity free decomposition of the representation and the pair of Lie algebras in the product is called the metaplectic Howe dual pair.
+The operators $X_s,D_s$ act on the previous picture horizontally and isomorphically identify the neighboring $\mp(2,\mR)$-modules.
+The modules $M_l$, $l\in\mN$, on the left-most diagonal are termed symplectic monogenics, and are characterized as $l$-homogeneous solutions of the symplectic Dirac operator $D_s$.
+Thus the decomposition is given as a tensor product of the symplectic monogenics multiplied by polynomial algebra of invariants $\mC[X_s]$.
 The operator $X_s$ maps polynomial symplectic spinors valued in the odd part of $\mathcal{S}$ into symplectic spinors valued in the even part of $\mathcal{S}$.
 This means that $M_m^-$ is valued in $\mathcal{S}_-$, $X_s M_m^-$ is valued in $\mathcal{S}_+$, etc.